 In 2013, she was awarded the Singapore Government Scholarship (Police).

-Spurred by her interest in understanding human interaction and behaviour, she pursued a degree in psychology at University College London and
+Spurred by her interest in understanding human interaction and behaviour, she pursued a degree in psychology at University College London and graduated in 2016.

 She believed that it would complement her service in the SPF by helping her gain a better understanding of the people around her.